Flow-induced dorso-ventral deformation enhances propulsive efficiency in flexible caudal fins: Computational Methods

-The caudal fin in the current study is assumed to have a canonical trapezoidal shape (Fig. \ref{fig:QIsoVort}E).
-The fin is comprised of stiff rays at the dorsal and ventral edges and these are joined together with a upstream edge of the fin, which represents the peduncle.
+The caudal fin in the current study is assumed to have a canonical trapezoidal shape (Fig. \ref{fig:SchemaModel}D).
+The fin is comprised of stiff rays at the dorsal and ventral edges, and these are joined together with an upstream edge of the fin, which represents the peduncle.
 The two rays and the peduncle form the frame of the fin and a flexible membrane capable of supporting extensional and bending stresses (technically, a ``shell'') is stretched across this stiff frame.
 The frame is driven with a flapping motion given by

-where $A(t)$ is the lateral (heaving) displacement of the fin peduncle, and $\theta(t)$ is the pitch angle of the fin at the peduncle.
-The membrane experiences hydrodynamic forces during the fin motion and this, combined with its inertia, drive the deformation of the fin.
-The key non-dimensional parameters are the pitch amplitude $\theta_0$, heave amplitude $A_0/C$ (where $C$ is the chord of the fin), Reynolds number (Re=$U_\infty C/\nu$) and Strouhal number (St$=2 A_0 f/U_\infty$).
-In the current study, we fix the values of $\theta_0$ and $A_0/C$ to 30$^o$, 0.1, respectively.
-The pitch and heave amplitude are consistent with previous studies \citep{DONG_MITTAL_NAJJAR_2006,bergmann2014effect,fernandez2021effect} and are a reasonable representation of the kinematics of the caudal fin of fish.
-Previous research on flapping wings and fins \citep{anderson1998oscillating,sekhar2019canonical} has shown that among the various non-dimensional parameters for such flows, the Strouhal number dominates the flow physics and if the Reynolds number is sufficiently high so that the boundary layers formed on the flapping control surface are thin compared to the overall movement of the control surface, the resulting flow physics will be a reasonable approximation to the flow at higher Reynolds number.
-In the current study, we fix the Reynolds number at a value of 1000 and ensure, through extensive grid refinement studies, that the flow is well resolved by the grid employed.
+where $A(t)$ is the lateral (heaving) displacement of the fin peduncle, and $\theta(t)$ is the yaw angle of the fin at the peduncle.
+The membrane experiences hydrodynamic forces during the fin motion, and this, combined with its inertia, drives the deformation of the fin.
+The key non-dimensional parameters are the yaw amplitude $\theta_0$, heave amplitude $A_0/C$ (where $C$ is the chord of the fin), Reynolds number (Re=$U_\infty C/\nu$) and Strouhal number (St$=2 A_0 f/U_\infty$).
+In the current study, we fix the values of $\theta_0$ and $A_0/C$ to 30$^o$, 0.4, respectively.
+The yaw and heave amplitude are consistent with previous studies \citep{DONG_MITTAL_NAJJAR_2006,bergmann2014effect,fernandez2021effect} and are a reasonable representation of the kinematics of the caudal fin of fish.
+Previous studies on flapping wings and fins \citep{anderson1998oscillating,sekhar2019canonical} have demonstrated that the Strouhal number (St) dominates the flow physics among the various non-dimensional parameters.
+Moreover, if the Reynolds number is sufficiently high so that the boundary layers are thin compared to the overall movement of the control surface, the resulting flow physics will be a reasonable approximation to the flow at a higher Reynolds number.
+In the current study, we fix the Reynolds number to 1000 and perform grid-refinement studies to ensure that the flow is resolved.